 Maybe that’s the problem.

-A child that was never told ‘no’ can turn into a narcissist.
+A child who’s never told ‘no’ can turn into a narcissist.

 A child that’s never had to struggle and make their own way in life would probably be a little out of touch, don’t you think?